bayes-bats/tier2-short-term/README.md

 The course syllabus and activities for *A Gentle Introduction to Probability and Bayesian Statistics* was created by Laurie Baker and Jim Scott as part of the Bayes BATS program, with mentorship and advising from Mine Dogucu.

+You can find an overview of our materials in this [slideshow](https://docs.google.com/presentation/d/1ALwRv7Xje3z_SRBKh88_HNX_5W-tFBLGB0zKVbGRNbM/edit?usp=sharing) and this [recording](presentation/bayes-bats.mp4).

 You can access our materials using the links below:

 ### Course Background